Astrid Lowack

 The works of the internationally emerging artist reveal feelings and moods in the vibrations and movements of the colors.
 Her element is light, which makes her photographs appear with a beguiling, poetic presence.
 Astrid Lowack's photographs have that rare radiance found in baroque church vaults when they unfold skyscapes in complete abstraction.
 Nevertheless, the artist is not concerned with the faithful depiction or imitation of a (traditional) model, but with the subjective view of various psychological states.

 Astrid Lowack was born in Bamberg in 1969 and has devoted herself to photography since 2011.
-Following the tradition of impressionism, the artist's works deal with the play of light, shadow, water and movement.
+Following the tradition of impressionism, the artist's works deal with the play of light, water and movement.
 By focusing on details and their alienation, the realistic photographic representation recedes into the background in favor of a multifaceted interpretation.

 The exhibition was on view from May 13 to June 12 2022